 Our research showed that one company, Mbada Diamonds has a complex ownership structure with parent companies in the British Virgin Islands and Mauritius.
-It’s possibly jointly owned by Air Vice-Marshall Robert Mhlanga, a close Mugabe confidante.
+It’s possibly jointly owned by Air Vice-Marshall Robert Mhlanga, a close confidante of President Mugabe.
 We revealed that another major joint venture, Anjin Investments was partly owned by the Zimbabwean military, an allegation later confirmed by the Zimbabwean government.

-Our research has also revealed that Hong Kong-based businessman Sam Pa has directly financed the secret police in return for diamonds and other business opportunities.
+Our research has also revealed that Hong Kong-based businessman Sam Pa has directly financed the secret police, allegedly in return for diamonds and other business opportunities.

 Conflict diamonds still for sale

 Despite the risk that Marange diamonds may be funding repression, consumers have little guarantee that their diamonds have not been sourced from there.
 The Kimberley Process, which was established to eradicate the trade in conflict diamonds, has given a green light to exports from Marange.
-And although US and EU sanctions restrict the trade in diamonds from Marange, polished stones still find their way into European and American markets via complex global supply chains.
+Removal of EU sanctions on the Zimbabwe Mining Development Corporation in September 2013 facilitated increased circulation of Marange diamonds and although US sanctions continue to restrict the trade in diamonds from Marange, polished stones still find their way into American markets via complex global supply chains.

-- Europe and the US should maintain sanctions against ZMDC until the Zimbabwean diamond sector is reformed.
+- The US should maintain sanctions against ZMDC until the Zimbabwean diamond sector is reformed.

 - Zimbabwe should ban serving or retired security personnel from owning or controlling positions in mining companies.